SakshamTolani/profiler/README.md

-# Portfolio MERN Project 🚀
+# Pro-FILER MERN Project 🚀

-Welcome to the Portfolio project!
-This project is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, and Node.js) stack.
-It allows you to manage user profiles, timelines, projects, and contact messages for your portfolio website.
+Welcome to Pro-FILER!
+This project is a task for MERN Stack Developers.
+It involves creating a signup page, login page, profile page, and incorporating client-side validation and database storage.

 ## Backend API Endpoints 🛠️